 To get the full effect of solitude, you have to go somewhere without distractions.
 Then you’re able to concentrate on what you love.
 You’re free to listen to your inner voice.

 Going away makes me appreciate what I have.
 After two days I came back refreshed to my beloved home.
-My husband and two sons did a surprisingly good job keeping the home fires burning.
+My husband and two sons did a surprisingly good job of keeping the home fires burning.
 “How was your time away?”
 Randy asked, as I started to unpack.
 I gave him a kiss.
 “It was just what I needed.
 Thank you.”

 I realized then how he’s always supported my growth in life.
 I’m grateful and lucky.